HiroseSadao/deep-person-reid/docs/user_guide.rst

         batch_size=32
     )

 In this example, the target datasets are Market1501, DukeMTMC-reID, CUHK03 and MSMT17 as the ``targets`` argument is not specified.
-Please refer to ``Engine.test()`` in :ref:`torchreid_engine` for details regarding how evaluation is performed.
+Please refer to ``Engine.test()`` in :ref:`new_torchreid_engine` for details regarding how evaluation is performed.

 Do cross-dataset evaluation